Should I add jQuery to my Angular application? 🤷♂️

-Wondering if it's a good idea to use jQuery in your Angular application?
+Is it OK to use jQuery in an Angular application?

 Here's a complete guide to help you decide if you should add jQuery to your Angular application.